UsernameAL/securityAI/README.md

 an AI image identification project that is a security system it can identify dangerous weapons and suspicious people

-![the AI detecting the position of the body and identifying the knife]
+the AI detecting the position of the body and identifying the knife
 ![Screenshot 2024-07-18 195525](https://github.com/user-attachments/assets/50807d9c-539a-4d84-b8af-8ceb92f3a7ff)

 ## The Algorithm